 An application for a payment arrangement can be made online at https://online.fines.vic.gov.au/Pay-by-instalments, or in person at Fines Victoria, or in writing (for address details, see “Contacts”).
 An application must include your full name and current address, a description of your financial circumstances, and the reason you are applying for a payment arrangement.

 Fines Victoria investigates your financial circumstances (i.e. your income, expenses, payment history, and whether you are able to pay off the fine within a reasonable time) before deciding whether to make a payment arrangement.
 Fines Victoria will also consider your liabilities and financial responsibilities and if you have any dependants.

 While there is no set monetary limit or maximum duration for a payment arrangement, Fines Victoria’s internal guidelines may apply to guide situations when an application for a payment arrangement might be refused.
-For example, Fines Victoria’s predecessor, the Infringements Court, applied guidelines that precluded a person from being eligible for a payment arrangement if their total fines exceeded $10,000, or they had previously defaulted on payment arrangements four or more times.
-Similarly, where an applicant has defaulted on a previous payment arrangement two or three time, Fines Victoria may require an up-front payment towards the balance owed before a person is eligible for a new payment arrangement.
+For example, Fines Victoria’s predecessor, the Infringements Court, applied guidelines that precluded a person from being eligible for a payment arrangement if their total fines exceeded $10 000, or they had previously defaulted on payment arrangements four or more times.
+Similarly, where an applicant has defaulted on a previous payment arrangement two or three times, Fines Victoria may require an up-front payment towards the balance owed before a person is eligible for a new payment arrangement.

 Note that if you are not happy with the payment arrangement offered by Fines Victoria, you may ask Fines Victoria to offer a new payment arrangement with different terms and conditions.